Zinoex/tlos/README.md

 ### Signal
 A single traffic signal, e.g. a 3-light signal, and exposes an extremely simple interface.
 The interface includes:
-- Requesting the type of signal including control modes
+- requesting the type of signal including control modes,
-- Setting the control mode, i.e. red, red amber, amber, green, bliking yellow, etc. for a standard 3-signal
+- setting the control mode, i.e. red, red amber, amber, green, bliking yellow, etc. for a standard 3-signal, and
-- Reading the health of the signal (LEDs, bulb, etc.)
+- reading the health of the signal (LEDs, bulb, etc.).

 ### Controller
-The task of the controller is to receive commands from the scheduler, validate its safety, and forward the command to the signals based on a signal group configuration; it is _NOT_ allowed to compute the schedule itself.
+The task of the controller is to receive commands from the scheduler via the coordinator, validate its safety, and forward the command to the signals based on a signal group configuration; the controller is _NOT_ allowed to compute the schedule itself.
-Each controller only handles exactly one intersection, even for coordinated traffic lights.
+Each controller only manages exactly one intersection, even for coordinated traffic lights.
 Additionally, the controller observes the response from the signals to check their ability to execute the command.

 Safety checks:
-- Conflicting movements
+- conflicting movements,
-- Intra- and inter-signal timing
+- intra- and inter-signal timing, and
-- Individual signal health
+- individual signal health.

 ### Coordinator
 The coordinator encompasses a single or multiple coordinated intersections and is the on-location entrypoint for the traffic center software, i.e. supervisors.